KohaILS/koha-manual-zh-cn/source/installation.rst

 .. _koha-installation-process-label:

-Introduction to the Koha Installation Process
+Introduction to the Koha installation process
 ================================================

-This is the Koha Installation Manual
+This is the Koha installation manual.

-The Koha Library Management System installation process uses 2 tools:
+The Koha installation process uses 2 tools:

 * Web installer
 * Onboarding tool